uc-cdis/gen3.org/content/_index.md

     detail: Use one of the microservices or community tools to submit data objects and metadata to a Gen3 Commons.
 Or develop your own tools specific to your user community.
   f2:
     title: Easily Find Your Data in an Ecosystem
     detail: Gen3 will automatically index your data and provide globally unique identifiers (GUIDs).
-GUIDs can also be resolved at dataguids.org to find out where a data object lives within your data ecosytem.
+GUIDs can also be resolved at dataguids.org to find out where a data object lives within your data ecosystem.
   f3:
     title: Open-Source Community
     detail: Engage Gen3’s broad user community.
 Ask a question, answer a question, request a new feature, or see if anyone else has approached a technical or scientific problem like yours in their Gen3 data commons.